Unmarried fathers have the same duty to maintain their children as married dads

 The birth of subsequent children to either parent does not lessen or dissolve the obligation to support the first or earlier-born child or children.
 Take the case of an unintended pregnancy in a teenage relationship.
 Years later the father marries and starts a new family.
 He is still responsible for the upbringing of the child he fathered in his teens.
 Furthermore, the arrival of more children on the scene may not jeopardise the wellbeing of the first child.
 The court’s view is that the parents should adjust their own standard of living rather than compromise that of the child’s.

 Furthermore, where a change in circumstances of a parent, such as unemployment, results in a considerable decrease in their ability to contribute to child support, the court may require the parent to access capital such as a pension fund or retrenchment payout.
 In some circumstances grandparents may even be held liable to support the child.
-If a parent is genuinely unable to pay, for example if he is incapable of working due to serious illness, the duty of support lapses, but it does not lapse if someone voluntarily makes himself unemployed for the purpose of avoiding maintenance payments.
+If a parent is genuinely unable to pay child maintenance, for example if he is incapable of working due to serious illness, the duty of support lapses, but it does not lapse if someone voluntarily makes himself unemployed for the purpose of avoiding maintenance payments.

 Responsibilities trump rights